andyattebery/jellyfin-ffmpeg/README.md

 `checks.yaml` runs the first three on every push and pull request, so a patch added without its declaration or its doc, or a gate that stopped working, fails in about 20 seconds rather than at the next upstream release.

-**Use a real `git apply`, not `--check`.** `--check` evaluates every patch against the pristine tree, so `0004`'s series hunk cannot see the line `0003` adds and it reports a failure that is not real.
-A real apply is cumulative and succeeds.

 `verify-binary.sh --self-test` is the one to reach for after touching anything about the gate.
 It builds stub `ffmpeg` binaries in a temp directory and runs the real script against them, so it